-Professor Natasha Seegert, Department of Communication
+Instructor: Professor Natasha Seegert, Department of Communication, University of

 This course will critically examine how digital technologies and media shape our everyday lives both in the classroom and outside of the classroom.
 Specifically, we will explore how media, technology, and popular culture can produce profound moments of both connection and disconnection.
 Topics include relationships in the digital age, empathy and compassion, attention, and identity production.
 Course texts will be a mix of books, articles and films, including Sherry Turkle’s Reclaiming Conversation: The Power of Talk in a Digital Age, Matthew Crawford’s The World Beyond Your Head, episodes from the critically acclaimed television show Black Mirror, and the film Wonder Woman.

 Workshops are held daily Monday-Friday from 9:00am-3:30pm except where noted.
 Fees for each teacher are $90/workshop and include use of university facilities, faculty course development and instruction, books, materials, and lunches.
 REGISTRATION FEES ARE NON-REFUNDABLE.
 Participants who wish to receive academic credit through University Continuing Education (up to 3 credits/workshop) pay an additional $50 administrative fee.
 Upon workshop completion, teachers fill out evaluations and offer suggestions for future workshops.
 A strict attendance policy is enforced for those taking workshops for credit.